The modification

 value, the rule matches the value.

-regular expressions in the rules like
+Regular expressions.
+You can also use regular expressions in the rules like

 RegExp ~= Name.
 In this case the Name can contain back references